omarion3698/printf/README.md

-This repository contains the file solutions to the ALX printf project.
+This repository contains the file descriptions of all the solutions to the ALX printf project.
 In this repository we have two collaborators Omar A. Hussein and Saaid Sheikh.